Saudi Arabia says it's not responsible for high oil prices | Headlines

 - United Arab Emirates

-Saudi Arabia says it "won't bear any responsibility for any shortage in oil supplies to global markets" after attacks by Yemen's Iran-backed Houthi rebels affected the kingdom's production.
+Saudi Arabia said Monday that it “won't bear any responsibility'' for a shortage in global oil supplies after a fierce barrage of attacks by Yemen's Houthi rebels affected production in the kingdom, the world's largest oil exporter.

-Saudi Arabia made the announcement in a statement on Monday carried by the state-run Saudi Press Agency.
+The unusually stark warning marked a departure from the giant oil producer's typically cautious statements, as Saudi officials remain aware that even their smallest comments can swing the price of oil and rattle global markets.
+The salvo of rebel attacks on Saudi Arabia's oil facilities marked a serious escalation in the war, which erupted in 2014 when the Iran-backed Houthis seized the capital, Sanaa, and much of the country's north.
+Saudi Arabia and its allies responded with a devastating air campaign to dislodge the Houthis and restore the internationally recognized government.

-It quoted the Foreign Ministry as saying that "the international community must assume its responsibility to maintain energy supplies" in order to "stand against the Houthis."
-On Sunday, Yemen's rebels launched a series of attacks targeting the kingdom's oil and natural gas production.
-Benchmark Brent crude oil stood at over USD 112 a barrel in trading Monday.
+Seven years later, the conflict has turned into a bloody stalemate and spawned one of the worst humanitarian disasters in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)